Talking Hands Hearing Eyes

-Creative Critics with the Princes Trust
+Creative Critics: seeing doing knowing with The Princes Trust

-Creative Critics – Manchester International Festival
+Creative Critics: seeing doing knowing with Manchester International Festival

 We’ve developed our Creative Critics programme in partnership with Manchester International Festival, piloting a fresh new programme specially designed for secondary schools.
 Partnering with local media outlets including North Manchester FM, Wythenshawe FM, regional radio BBC Radio Manchester and the Dead Good Show and national magazine Voice our reach has been wide and incorporated reviews in audio, video and written formats.
 Meet our artists.